 The next most popular item for a Valentine’s Day meal according to our members was a curry.
 So below is a couple of ideas for some curries which can also be GD friendly and suitable for vegetarians and vegans with a couple of tweaks.

 Vegetarian and vegan curries can be packed with beans and pulses.
 Things like beans, chickpeas and lentils are a good source of plant protein, but they can still be too carb-heavy and cannot be relied on as the ‘pairing tool’ in the meal.
 When eaten alongside more carbs such as rice and bread, this can cause quite a high carb meal which results in high blood sugar levels.

 Adding ghee, cream, full fat natural or Greek yoghurt, coconut cream, paneer, tofu, Quorn, nuts and seeds which are all either high in natural fats and/or protein will help slow down the release of glucose from any beans and pulses.

 Remember when serving curries that the accompaniments tend to be high in carbohydrates.
 Try to stick to one small portion (3-4 tbsp) of basmati or wholegrain rice, or one wholemeal chapatti or roti.

-Cauliflower or broccoli rice can be a tasty accompaniment which has very little carbs compared to real rice.
-You could try my Special Fried Cauliflower Rice, or why not try out this spiced cauliflower pilau from The Hairy Bikers…
+Cauliflower or broccoli rice can be a tasty accompaniment that has very few carbs compared to real rice.
+You could try my Special Fried Cauliflower Rice, or why not try out this spiced cauliflower pilau from The Hairy Bikers

 So one thing was definite, chocolate puddings/desserts seemed to be loved the most for Valentine’s Day meals.